hlassiege/eventuallycoding/content/articles/en/2023/02/measuring-everything.md

 To give a little context, at Malt there are several teams (squads) that are theoretically responsible for one or several applications.
 Team A is in charge of application A, team B of application B etc...

 Nicolas observes several things:
-* if the IC is long, it's not a question of slow build, it's a question of the number of builds in parallel
+* if the CI takes long, it's not a question of slow build, it's a question of the number of builds in parallel
 * When a team A delivers its application, it also very often delivers other applications, B, C, D etc...
 * If team A delivers other applications, it is because the applications often share common libraries that must be modified and that are used in other applications.
 These modifications lead to the rebuild of the other applications, and sometimes they must also be modified according to the changes in the common library.
 * The teams are not at ease, because they are re-releasing applications for which they are not responsible and are afraid of regressions